pivot-access-ltd/bma-offline-docs/src/how-to-use-controller-tags-5216.md

 1. Select *Controllers*.

-2. Select the controller you wish to tag.
+2. Select the controller you wish to update.

-3. At the bottom left of the top card, view the *Tags >* associated with this controller.
+3. Select *Configuration*.

+4. View the tags for this controller under the *Tags* row.

 4. Select *Cancel* to dismiss this screen.
 [/tab]